tmikeschu/career-development-curriculum/module_two/feedback_ii.md

    * Problem-solving
 * Close by committing to action

 We'll highlight one of the 4 skills in the body, which is listening.
-What does active listening mean?
+What does it mean to actively listening?

+When you're having a conversation with someone

+#### Activity
+Read through these 5 steps for improving listening skills

 How to have this conversation as a group retro vs. 1-on-1